cnorling/cloudlab/README.md

 ## but isn't the cloud really expensive?

 it can be, but there are tricks and things you can do in a kubernetes ecosystem that make working in a cloud provider like GCP a lot cheaper than you would think.
 My homelab costs me around $60 a month.
+That doesn't include one-time related costs like buying domain names.

 ## how can I minimize cloud homelabbing costs?